 Offers simplified accounting to small businesses.
 In 2014, it won Best Cloud Accounting Software Suite in the UK Cloud Awards.

-General Data Protection Regulation (GDPR)
+General Data Protection Regulation (GDPR) and Brexit Update

-On 25 May 2018, the EU’s General Data Protection Regulation (GDPR) will come into effect.
-Under this new set of rules, businesses will face increased obligations in how they process, manage and store personal information.
+On 25 May 2018, the EU’s General Data Protection Regulation (GDPR) came into effect..
+Under this new set of rules, businesses face increased obligations in how they process, manage and store personal information.

 Making Tax Digital

-Having an accounting software package in place will be increasingly important as the government rolls out its ‘Making Tax Digital’ initiative.
+Having an accounting software package in place will be increasingly important as the government has now rolled out it’s Making Tax Digital (MTD) initiative.
 This is aimed at making the UK tax system more effective and taxpayer-friendly.
 It will enable HMRC to use information they already have or can get elsewhere, for instance from an employer, bank or another government department.

 Choosing the best accounting software for your business

 As some platforms may suit you better than others, the only way to be sure what might work for you is to take advantage of the free trials on offer.
 Select two or three packages, try them and find out what’s right for you.